 James Hardie is the global leader in the production of fiber cement building products, generating more than $2.5 billion in net sales and employing 4,900+ across the globe.

-Our operations encompass the North America, Australia and New Zealand.
-James Hardie® Building Products are also now available in Asia, with a manufacturing plant in the Philippines; in Europe, our operations are headquartered in Amsterdam.
+Our operations encompass North America, Australia and New Zealand.
+James Hardie® Building Products are also available in Asia, with a manufacturing plant in the Philippines; in Europe, our operations are headquartered in Amsterdam.
 In every country in which we operate, our goal is to remain at the forefront of the fiber-cement industry, capitalizing on our global leadership in products, manufacturing and technology for both new home construction and remodeling.

 Innovation is vital to maintaining our pre-eminent position in the fiber-cement industry.
 Consequently, we invest heavily in research and development, with a special emphasis on product quality and production efficiency to develop durable and low maintenance siding products and backerboard.

 James Hardie Industries plc (JHIplc) was created in October 2012, after shareholders voted to accept a unanimous recommendation by the board of James Hardie Industries SE to restructure the company and establish a new parent company (JHIplc) incorporated in Ireland.

 The new structure is designed to position the company for further international growth, and generate higher returns for shareholders than were possible under the previous structure.
 James Hardie Industries plc now heads the James Hardie group of companies, with operations around the world.

 The predecessor of these modern companies was established more than 100 years ago, in 1888, when the enterprising young James Hardie left his family´s tannery business in Scotland and immigrated to Melbourne, Australia, in search of new opportunities.
 Capitalizing on his experience, James started a business, importing oils and animal hide tanning products.